VEuPathDB/StaticContent/content/common/invoice_help.md

 We recognize that some groups will be unable to pay a subscription fee.
 If you are filling out an invoice for $0, please enter a brief note in this field explaining your reason for doing so.

 <b>How we use this information</b>: This information helps us understand the needs and barriers of our user community.
-This is strictly confidential and for <b>internal use only</b> and will not be printed on the invoice.
+This is confidential, for <b>internal use only</b>, and will not be printed on the invoice.

 <img src="{{ "/assets/images/invoice/invoice6_explain.png" | absolute_url }}" alt="invoice">